Absolutia/blaze/README.md

 ## Work-in-progress!
 ### Release 0.1 feature checklist
+We don't need to get it perfectly on the first try.
+It just needs to run and be maintainable.
 - [ ] Intelligent loader framework
 - [ ] Custom model format
 - [ ] Model saving/loading